EdApp by SafetyCulture

 9. Products that go well together stay together

-Visual Merchandising Requirements - Products Together
+Visual Merchandising Requirements - Products that go well together stay together

 Cross-merchandising is an excellent strategy to boost the average basket size of your shoppers.
 By strategically grouping goods that complement one another, you simplify their shopping experience while also providing them with options they might not have initially considered.